zpok3/Waters-of-Life/README.md

 A lightweight vanilla plus Wabbajack mod list for Fallout 3.
 Intended to bring a Viva New Vegas-like experience to Fallout 3.
 Well, not quite since the Fallout 3 modding scene is pretty dead.
 Anyways it's Wabbajack only since I'm just a guy who does this for a hobby so I can't commit to writing a real guide.

 # List Contents
-You can look [here](https://loadorderlibrary.com/lists/waters-of-life-2) if you're curious about what mods are included.
+You can look [here](https://loadorderlibrary.com/lists/waters-of-life-3) if you're curious about what mods are included.

 # Requirements
 - A fresh installation of the **English** version of the game with the all of the DLCs from Steam or GOG.
 - Only the English version is supported.
 I understand that this may be frustrating for non-English speaking users, but due to the core file differences between the different versions, only one version can be supported.
 - Approximately 25GB of free space, game included (21GB with all the downloads deleted afterwards).
 - Windows 10 or higher (64 bit).
-  - [Wabbajack via Proton guide](https://github.com/Omni-guides/Wabbajack-Modlist-Linux/wiki/Wabbajack-via-Proton) and [my supplementary Linux guide](https://github.com/zpok3/Waters-of-Life/blob/main/Linux-Guide.md) to install Wabbajack lists on Linux available here.
+  - [Wabbajack via Proton guide](https://github.com/Omni-guides/Wabbajack-Modlist-Linux/wiki/Wabbajack-via-Proton) and [my poopy Linux guide](https://github.com/zpok3/Waters-of-Life/blob/main/Linux-Guide.md) to install Wabbajack lists on Linux available here.

 - The latest VC++ Redistributables:
   - [VC++ AIO](https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/)